Azure Cost Management and Billing

 Best-in-class performance, with data latency of eight hours or less

-Integration with Azure Advisor to optimize cloud costs by taking advantage of reservations, rightsizing, or removing idle resources
+Works seamlessly with Azure Advisor to optimise cloud costs by taking advantage of reservations, rightsizing or removing idle resources

-More customization capabilities using Microsoft Power BI connectors and Cost Management APIs
+More customisation capabilities using Microsoft Power BI connectors and Azure Cost Management and Billing APIs

 Monitor cloud spend